Pomachon Breed Information

 The Pomachon is a generally healthy breed with a long lifespan.
 However, as with all breeds, they may be susceptible to certain health issues.
 It is essential to work with a reputable breeder who screens their dogs for potential health issues and to schedule regular vet check-ups to monitor your dog's health.

-Some potential health issues that Pomachons may be prone to include dental problems, ear infections, allergies, patellar luxation, and hip dysplasia.
+Some potential health issues that Pomachons may be prone to include dental problems, ear infections, and allergies.
 However, with proper care and attention, many of these issues can be managed or prevented altogether.

 Lifespan